This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Why do you include locality dots for populations that are most likely extirpated?

 The atlas is intended to serve as a historical reference as well as a set of modern range maps.
 Many natural history atlas projects define a "modern period" cutoff for species so contemporary distributions can be better discerned and understood.
-That is planned for the near future.
+Individual species pages show maps and data with collection years.

 Why don't you have subspecies indicated in the atlas?